eugnsp/cnn_hsi/README.md

 This is a simple deep convolutional neural network for hyperspectral images classification.
-Main aim was to understand how such networks are implemented, so no thirt-party DNN libraries were used.
+Main aim was to understand how such networks are implemented, so no third-party DNN libraries were used.

-Network structure follows that described in [1].
-It contains 4 layers:
+The network consists of 4 layers [1]:

 * Convolutional layer (`tanh`, ~10 filters, kernel size ~20)
 * Pooling layer (`max`, pooling size ~5)